-Salvia farinacea Benth. is the correct and accepted scientific name for this species of Salvia.
+Salvia farinacea Benth. is the accepted scientific name for this species of Salvia.
 It was named and described by George Bentham in Labiatarum Genera et Species in 1833.

 Salvia farinacea is native to Texas, New Mexico, and the northeastern part of Mexico.